golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 This endpoint tells Bankster to either pay out claimed funds or discard the claims.

-Concent core communicates with this endpoint at the end of any use case that may require payment from deposit within a single subtask.
+Concent Core communicates with this endpoint at the end of any use case that may require payment from deposit within a single subtask.
 Currently those are `ForcedAcceptance` and `AdditionalVerification`.
 `ForcedPayment` use case operates on more than one subtask and for that reason requires a separate endpoint.